RIFTS-UNH/RIFTS-Hardware/docs/index.md

 * CAD reference models
 * Manufacturing files, print settings, and bills of materials
 * Environmental validation testing
-* Photo galleries and assembly/installation videos
+* HD renders, photos, and assembly/installation videos
 * Engineering lessons learned

 The goal of this archive is to provide a clear, maintainable reference for future hardware development, reproduction, and continued project support.